Railway-Op-Sim/timetable-lib/README.md

-# ROS Service Library Java
+# ROS Timetable Library
-A java package containing classes for storing service data in Railway Operations Simulator timetables.
+A Java library for managing timetables for Railway Operations Simulator.

-To use, download the latest .jar file, then insert into your IDE locally.
-You can import the source into Maven locally, but no version exists in the Maven Central Repository (yet).